phunkyfish/xbmc/docs/README.tvOS.md

 #### Signing using a free developer account

+Note that using a free developer account the signing will need to be reapplied every 7 days.

   1. Open the Xcode project in Xcode as above (requires Xcode 7 or later)
   2. Select Xcode->Preferences and select Accounts
     * Hit the + sign to add an Apple ID accoumt and Login.